InfoSecREDD/BadPS/README.md

 ##

  [^1]: "DuckyScript™ is the programming language of the USB Rubber Ducky™, Hak5® hotplug attack gear and officially licensed devices.
 (Trademark Hak5 LLC.
 Copyright © 2010 Hak5 LLC.
-All rights reserved.)" -- Anything DuckyScript™ v2 and above, We can not support it at this time.
+All rights reserved.)" -- Anything DuckyScript™ v2 and above, We CAN NOT support it at this time.
 Please do not ask.
  [^2]: If we are unsure of a command or feature, we will contact the Developer first before posting information and misleading the community.